soygul/koan/README.md

 Browse the live KOAN example on [https://koan.herokuapp.com](https://koan.herokuapp.com) which is a Facebook like real-time sharing app.

 ## Getting Started
-Make sure that you have Node.js (v0.11 or above) and MongoDB v2.x (running on the default port 27017) installed on your computer.
+Make sure that you have Node.js v0.12 (or io.js) and MongoDB v2.x (running on the default port 27017) installed on your computer.
 To get started with KOAN stack, do following:

 ```bash
 git clone --depth 1 https://github.com/soygul/koan.git